Los Angeles Almanac Logo

 Lack of Health Insurance

-Hispanics/Latinos in Los Angeles County were three times more likely to lack health insurance than Whites and more than twice as likely than Asians or Blacks.
-Native Americans were also more than twice as likely to lack health insurance as did Whites, Asians, or Blacks.
+Hispanics/Latinos in Los Angeles County were more than three times as likely to lack health insurance than Whites and more than twice as likely than Asians or Blacks.
+Native Americans were also more than twice as likely to lack health insurance as Whites, Asians, or Blacks.

 Los Angeles Almanac Graphic